 This course addresses the process and skills needed for successful project management in the computer information systems and technology environment of business.
 Topics include project scoping, estimating, scheduling, budgeting, tracking, and controlling.
-The course uses Microsoft project software.
+The course uses Microsoft Project software.
 Prerequisites: [R] [W]

-\CIS 2650 (1-4) TECHNICAL PROJECTS - COMPUTER PROGRAMMING
+\CIS 2650 (1-4) TECHNICAL PROJECTS -COMPUTER PROGRAMMING

 One to four, maximum four credits.
-Special project will be assigned by the advisor with the approval of the department head.
+Special project will be assigned by the department head.
 A comprehensive written report of the work accomplished must be prepared and approved.
 Before credit is received, an examination may also be required.
 Prerequisite: Department Head Approval